ram89toronto/1kpythonrun/README.md

 File Name: 10.py
 Description : Write a python program to display and find sum of numbers using command line arugments

+File Name: 11.py
+Description :  Write a program using moudle argparse and find square of integer number?